SIU School of Medicine expands Kenniebrew events

 “Dr. Kenniebrew was a trailblazer and humanitarian in the region, and we need to continue his work of fighting inequities and of building systems that better serve our community,” said Wendi Wills El-Amin, MD, associate dean for equity, diversity and inclusion at SIU School of Medicine.
 “It is clear that there is still much work to do.”

 Ann-Gel Palermo, DrPH, will be the featured speaker and visiting professor for the week.
-Dr. Palermo is the senior associate dean for diversity, equity and inclusion at the Ichan School of Medicine, Mt.
+Dr. Palermo is the senior associate dean for diversity, equity and inclusion at the Icahn School of Medicine, Mt.
 Sinai.
 She will deliver the Kenniebrew Lecture at 5:30 - 7 p.m.
-Thursday, February 16.
+Thursday, February 16, entitled ‘Awareness to Action: Reimagining Strategies to Achieve Health Equity.’

 The inaugural Kenniebrew Medical Conference will be held the following day.
 Centered on the theme of ‘The Hope and Promise of Co-Liberation Work,’ it will feature opening and closing plenary speakers, a panel lunch discussion and numerous breakout sessions.
 More information and conference registration can be found at siumed.edu/events/2023-kenniebrew-conference.